German submarine U-372: Fate

-U-372 was sunk on 4 August 1942 in the Mediterranean, SW of Haifa, in position 32°28′N 34°37′E, by depth charges from Royal Navy destroyers HMS Sikh, HMS Zulu, HMS Croome, HMS Tetcott and an RAF Wellington bomber.
-All hands survived.
+U-372 was sunk on 4 August 1942 in the Mediterranean Sea, southwest of Haifa, in position 32°28′N 34°37′E, by depth charges from the Royal Navy destroyers HMS Sikh, HMS Zulu, HMS Croome, HMS Tetcott and a Royal Air Force Wellington bomber aircraft.
+The entire crew survived.

 Wolfpacks

 U-372 took part in three wolfpacks, namely: